Table of Contents

 Although still waiting on legalization in Canada, vape pens and other portal vaporizing devices are taking off across North America.
 In Washington, Oregon, Colorado, and California the vape market is booming.
 Today in California, 30 percent of all products sold are in the vape category.
 In other states, the market share is also up hovering around 14 percent.
 Younger users are moving away from combustion because of health concerns, and new users are drawn to the simplicity of the devices for dosing.

 In the near future, the cannabis vaporizer market is expected to take over as one of the most popular methods of consumption.
-Vaping is generally thought to be more accurate, healthier, and consistent than smoking the fresh flower.
+Vaping is generally thought to be more accurate, healthier, and consistent than smoking fresh flower.
 These properties make it more approachable to consumers new to cannabis.
 Here are a few trends to expect in the rapidly evolving vape market.

-Consistent Dose Control
+Consistent Dose Control through Vape Devices

 Dosing cannabis is tricky, and a concern as more people start using it for the first time.
-Only a few years ago, the name of the game was to develop potent products which delivered massive hits - but this is suddenly changing.
+Only a few years ago, the name of the game was to develop potent products that delivered massive hits – but this is suddenly changing.
 With new-to-cannabis consumers coming on board, including seniors, people are looking for devices that provide accurate, consistent, and lower doses.
 Today, dose control is everything.

-Safety Features and Tamper Proof Designs
+Safety Features and Tamper-Proof Designs

 In every single market, lawmakers are focused on keeping the products out of the hands of children.
 Preventing accidental ingestion is one of the main reasons for a total redesign of the traditional vape device.
 From the packaging to the cartridge manufacturers are working with regulators to comply with child-proof packaging regulations.